 Join Our Mission to Raise Awareness about Plagiocephaly Treatment

 In a recent post, we attempted to answer the question of why plagiocephaly helmets are not available on the NHS.
-Having explored the research published to date together with some of the many examples in the press, we were still unable to see a logical reason why parents do not have access to plagiocephaly treatment on the NHS.
+Having explored the research behind plagiocephaly helmets together with some of the many examples of successful treatment in the press, we were still unable to see a logical reason why parents do not have access to corrective treatment for their baby’s head shape on the NHS.

 NHS Advice on Plagiocephaly Treatment

-Here is the advice given by the NHS website on plagiocephaly treatment:
+Here is the advice regarding the plagiocephaly helmet by the NHS as stated on their website:

-Another recent study published in The Journal of Craniofacial Surgery (January 2014) looked at rates of parent satisfaction in relation to the treatment, and concluded that:
+Another recent study published in The Journal of Craniofacial Surgery (January 2014) looked at rates of parent satisfaction concerning the treatment and concluded that:

 “More parents who used helmet therapy reported that they were satisfied with their child’s long-term head shape and would choose the same treatment again (P = 0.002) compared with those who used repositioning therapy.”

-Our Mission to Get Plagiocephaly Treatment on the NHS
+Our Mission to Get Plagiocephaly Helmet on the NHS

 There is immense strength in numbers, and the positive stories that you kindly share with us on Facebook and Twitter are a heartfelt testament to the importance of this cause.
 So keep sharing your experiences with other parents, and if you haven’t signed the e-petition yet, please do so.